cloudsufi/salesforce/docs/Salesforce-batchsink.md

 **Connect Timeout:** Maximum time in milliseconds to wait for connection initialization before time out.

+**Use Connection:** Whether to use a connection.
+If a connection is used, you do not need to provide the credentials.

+**Connection:** Name of the connection to use.
+Object Names information will be provided by the connection.
+You also can use the macro function ${conn(connection-name)}.

 **SObject Name:** Salesforce object name to insert records into.

 There are also **sObjects** that are not supported in the Bulk API of Salesforce.